-The LM43601 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
+The LM46000 integrates an internal LDO to generate V{CC} for control circuitry and MOSFET drivers.
 The nominal voltage for V{CC} is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
-Place a high-quality ceramic capacitor with 2.2 μ F to 10 μ F capacitance and 6.3 V or higher rated voltage as close as possible to VCC, ground to the exposed PAD and ground pins.
-The VCC output pin must not be loaded, left floating, or shorted to ground during operation.
-Shorting VCC to ground during operation may cause damage to the LM43601.
+Place a high-quality ceramic capacitor with 2.2- μ F to 10- μ F capacitance and 6.3-V or higher rated voltage as close as possible to VCC, grounded to the exposed PAD and ground pins.
+The VCC output pin must not be loaded, left floating, connected to any external supply, or shorted to ground during operation.
+Shorting VCC to ground during operation may cause damage to the LM46000.

-Undervoltage lockout (UVLO) prevents the LM43601 from operating until the V{CC} voltage exceeds 3.14 V (typical).
+Undervoltage lockout (UVLO) prevents the LM46000 from operating until the V{CC} voltage exceeds 3.14 V (typical).
 The V{CC} UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shutting down due to temporary V{IN} droops.

 The internal LDO has two inputs: primary from VIN and secondary from BIAS input.
 The BIAS input powers the LDO when V{BIAS} is higher than the change-over threshold.
-Power loss of an LDO is calculated by $I{LDO} \times (V{IN} - V{OUT-LDO})$.
+Power loss of an LDO is calculated by $I{LDO} \times (V{IN-LDO}) = V{OUT-LDO}$.
 The higher the difference between the input and output voltages of the LDO, the more power loss occur to supply the same output current.
-The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43601 efficiency, especially at light load.
-TI recommend tying the BIAS pin to V{OUT} when $V{OUT} \ge 3.3V$.
-Ground the BIAS pin in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
-When used, a 1- μ F to 10- μ F, high-quality ceramic capacitor is recommended to bypass the BIAS pin to ground.
+The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM46000 efficiency, especially at light load.
+TI recommends tying the BIAS pin to V{OUT} when $V{OUT} \ge 3.3$ V. Ground the BIAS pin in applications with V{OUT} less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
+When used, TI recommends a 1-μF to 10-μF high-quality ceramic capacitor to bypass the BIAS pin to ground.